 However, if you are applying for a graduate job or internship, you may not have experience in a specific industry or role.
 This shouldn’t discourage you from applying, as every job enables you to pick up transferable skills that companies will be on the lookout for.

 Focus on the skills you developed in previous roles that will be useful in the job you are applying for.
-If you are applying for a graduate job in IT and you have experience as a waiter, then discuss skills such as: time management, being a clear communicator, working well in a fast-paced environment and understanding how to deal with questions or complaints in a professional manner.
+If you are applying for a graduate job in IT and you have experience as a waiter, then discuss skills such as time management, being a clear communicator, working in a fast-paced environment and understanding how to deal with questions or complaints in a professional manner.

 Include links